JoryPein/BurpSuite-HAR-Exporter/readme.md

 # bpi2har

-**bpi2har** is a Python-based tool designed to facilitate the conversion of saved Burp Suite HTTP items to the HTTP Archive (HAR) format.
+**bpi2har**, BurpSuite-HAR-Exporter, is a Python-based tool designed to facilitate the conversion of saved Burp Suite HTTP items to the HTTP Archive (HAR) format.

 ## Installation